William Robinson (trainer): Legacy

-As a trainer, he earned over $54.8 million.
+As a trainer, Robinson earned over $54.8 million.
 He won 2,738 races in 8,998 starts.
 He trained over 15 horses who had won over a million dollars each and trained three horses who had collected more than $2 million in a single year.
 He was also one of five trainers who earned more than $10 million at the Meadowlands Racetrack.

 He trained multiple Hall of Fame horses including, Mach Three and Precious Bunny.
 He also trained O'Brien Award winners Riyadh, Presidential Ball, Art Major, Cams Card Shark, Dragon Again, and Nickie Bag.
 He later trained Western Dreamer, who was only one of ten triple crown winners.

 Robinson was a four-time O'Brien Trainer of the Year Award winner in 1993, 1994, 2002, and 2003 and won the USHWA Trainer of the Year Award in 1993.
 Robinson's Precious Bunny and Cams Card Shark also won O'Brien Awards for Horse of the Year.